Vagif85/Hello-world/README.md

 # Hello-world
 This about lesson github
 Hello, i learning this github.
-Written this massege.
+Written this message.